sleak-lbl/weekly-emails/items/webinar.md

 - **Today-I-learned:** open discussion for attendees to point out something that surprised them, or that might be valuable to other users to know.
 - **Announcements and CFPs:** upcoming conferences, workshops, or other events.
-  - Today we'll talk a bit about the Allocation Year transition, scheduled for January 20, 2021, and what you can expect for next year.
 - **Topic-of-the-day:** This month's topic topic is "**Parallelware tools for detecting code optimization opportunities**".
 Manuel Arenaz and Javier Novo Rodríguez from Appentra will demonstrate using Parallelware Trainer and